edcarp/introduction-to-conda-for-data-scientists/_episodes/02-working-with-environments.md

 > ## Delete an entire environment
 >
-> Delete the entire "basic-rnaseq-env" environment.
+> Delete the entire "machine-learning-env" environment.
 >
 > > ## Solution
 > >
 > > In order to delete an entire environment you use the `conda remove` command as follows.
 > >
 > > ~~~
-> > $ conda remove --name basic-rnaseq-env --all --yes
+> > $ conda remove --name machine-learning-env --all --yes
 > > ~~~
 > > {: .language-bash}
 > >